devdaim6/omni-assistant/README.md

   - **GraphQL :** GraphQL is a query language for APIs and a runtime for executing those queries with your existing data.
 It allows for efficient and flexible data fetching, reducing over-fetching and under-fetching of data in your application.

-  - **Z :** Z is a validation library for JavaScript and TypeScript.
-It provides a simple and composable API for validating data in your application.
-Z is known for its declarative syntax and ease of integration with various frameworks.
+  - **Zod :** Zod is a validation library for JavaScript and TypeScript.
+It provides a simple and composable API for validating data in your application.Zod is known for its declarative syntax and ease of integration with various frameworks.

   - **NextAuth :** NextAuth is an authentication library for Next.js applications.
 It simplifies the implementation of authentication features such as social sign-ins, email/password, and more.
 It provides a seamless and secure authentication experience for your users.